liwen611/SWE-Quiz_Solution/TwoSum.md

 Liwen Huang
 8/25/2018

-This problem is from leetcode, I have collected a few good solutions from the discussion.

 Given an array of integers, return indices of the two numbers such that they add up to a specific target.